schulerj89/MessageBoard/README.md

 # Message Board API

-A GraphQL API built with Node.js, Express, and MongoDB for a simple message board application with user management and rate limiting.
+A GraphQL API for a simple message board application with user management and rate limiting.

 ## Features